Home About Samaritan Our Organization Samaritan & MultiCare Affiliation

 Yes.
 Samaritan evaluated several potential partners using defined criteria, including mission alignment, community commitment and long-term sustainability.
 MultiCare emerged as the strongest match for Samaritan’s values, strategy and vision for the future.

-Samaritan and MultiCare will submit their joint application and sign a definitive agreement.
-The definitive agreement is the legal document that finalizes the terms of the affiliation, to which each organization’s board of directors has already agreed.
-Once submitted, the affiliation will require review and approval from state and federal regulators.
+Samaritan and MultiCare have submitted an application to the Oregon Health Authority’s Health Care Market Oversight program and have signed a definitive agreement.
+The definitive agreement is the legal document that finalizes the terms of the affiliation, to which each organization’s board of directors have agreed.
+The affiliation will require review and approval from state and federal regulators.
 After those reviews and the closing of the transaction, we will begin integration planning.

 The process will take many months.
-We anticipate receiving regulatory approvals in the spring or summer of 2026, which will be followed by an integration period before we are operating as one system.
+We anticipate receiving regulatory approvals in the spring or summer of 2026, which will be followed by an integration period that will likely take several months before we are operating as one system.

-The agreement allows us to continue to use our name and logo, with MultiCare’s logo added as the supporting logo.
+The agreement allows us to continue to use our name and logo alongside MultiCare’s logo in an endorsing format, reflecting our shared mission while preserving Samaritan’s strong local identity.

 Both Samaritan and MultiCare are committed to this partnership and optimistic about the path forward.
 However, the process includes multiple steps and approvals.
 Until those are complete, the affiliation is not final.